buckferbwild/ModernWordPressWebsite/README.md

 }

 // 3: Create the View.
 You don't need to pass the post to it
-//    because WordPress globals are always available in the views.
+//    since WordPress globals are always available in the views.
 //    You can even use the special @loop directive to loop through
 //    the current query, similar to while (has_post()): the_post();
 //    in a regular WordPress context.